BLACKSTONE RIVER BIKEWAY-RI:

-To start in Providence from India Point Park (Southern End); From I-195 eastbound take exit 1A.
-Turn left on India St and the India Point Park parking lot will be on your right.
+To start in Providence from India Point Park [Southern End]; From I-195 eastbound take exit 1A.
+Turn left on Portugal Parkway (previously called India St) and the India Point Park parking lot will be on your right.
 From I-195 westbound take exit 1D.
 Turn left on Gano St and spot the Gano Street parking lot on your left or continue underneath I-195.
-Take your first left and follow India St to the India Point Park parking lot on your left.
+Take your first left and follow Portugal Parkway (previously called India St) to the India Point Park parking lot on your left.